 One thing we want to mention, however, is that Ring was recently acquired by Amazon.
 So, with Amazon’s resources and investment in smart tech like the Amazon Echo line, we will likely soon see a change in their smart home integrations.

-Already we’ve seen progress since Amazon bought the brand, with the development of the all-new Ring Stick Up Cam which can be used alongside the Ring Alarm security system to provide easy access to video monitoring.
+Already we’ve seen progress since Amazon bought the brand, with the development of the which can be used alongside the Ring Alarm security system to provide easy access to video monitoring.
 They are the first cameras introduced with the Ring line outside of the doorbells, and include motion detection, 1080p HD resolution, night vision, two-way talk, a siren, and a wide viewing angle.
 You can pretty easily make them start recording when the security system is triggered — collecting valuable video evidence of a home invasion.

 Amazon has also announced that it will be adding access control in the future for Ring Alarm, meaning those with a Z-Wave smart lock from the likes of Schlage, Yale, Kwikset, or Danalock will be able to lock or unlock their doors through the Ring Alarm app.
 Support for voice control via Amazon Alexa is also in the pipeline.